Encharted Cook

 Make-Ahead & Storage

-Baked cookies will stay chewy when stored in a sealed container:
+Baked cookies will stay chewy when stored in a sealed airtight container: At room temperature for 3 to 4 Days or frozen for one month.

 Calories: 91kcal | Carbohydrates: 13g | Protein: 1g | Fat: 4g | Saturated Fat: 3g | Polyunsaturated Fat: 0.2g | Monounsaturated Fat: 1g | Trans Fat: 0.2g | Cholesterol: 17mg | Sodium: 80mg | Potassium: 29mg | Fiber: 0.2g | Sugar: 7g | Vitamin A: 128IU | Calcium: 11mg | Iron: 0.4mg